gabrielbull/react-desktop/docs/mac-os/list-view.md

 Property            | Type           | Description
 :------------------ | :-------------:| :----------
-background          | string         | Sets the background color of a component. disableRubberBand   | bool           | Disables the rubber band effect on the list view. height              | number         | Sets the height of a component. hidden              | bool           | Sets the visibility of a component. margin              | string, number | Sets the outer margin of a component.<br/>__E.G.__ _"30px 20px"_
+background          | string         | Sets the background color of a component. height              | number         | Sets the height of a component. hidden              | bool           | Sets the visibility of a component. margin              | string, number | Sets the outer margin of a component.<br/>__E.G.__ _"30px 20px"_